kylemede/KMlogger/README.md

 Copyright 2016 Kyle Mede and contributors.

-ExoSOFT is free software made available under the GNU GPLv3 license.
+KMlogger is free software made available under the GNU GPLv3 license.
 For details see the license.txt file.